 For more information on what to expect on exam day, please visit our Remote Proctored Examination information page.

 Exam Content Outline

 The Written Exam consists of two parts: Part I-Physics and Part II: Diagnostic Imaging.
-All parts are taken on a paper Scantron form.

 The Physics Section of the written examination consists of approximately 50 multiple-choice questions on the physics of medical imaging, including these topics: